ankurk91/google-chat-electron/README.md

 * Alternatively you can download the latest debian installer from [releases](https://github.com/ankurk91/google-chat-electron/releases/latest) section
-* Install the debian package with this command: (correct the path)
+* Install the debian package with this command: (correct the file path yourself)

 ```bash
 sudo apt install ~/path/to/google-chat-electron-xxx-amd64.deb